jun159/Team3-Cassandra/README.md

 cd /temp/datastax-ddc-3.9.0/config
 vim cassandra.yaml
 ```
-Edit the settings in cassandra.yaml file:
+Edit the settings in cassandra.yaml file:</br>
-1) Seeds: If you are running three nodes, add in the IP address of the three nodes.
+     1) Seeds: If you are running three nodes, add in the IP address of the three nodes.</br>
-2) Listen: Add in the IP address of the current node in use.
+     2) Listen: Add in the IP address of the current node in use.</br>
-Save the file and restart the cassandra server.
+Save the file and restart the cassandra server.</br>

 ### 4. Bulkload data
 The bulkload.sh script requires 1 argument that represents the type of dataset (D8 or D40). </br>